Before a door plug flew off a Boeing plane, an advisory light came on 3 times

 An advisory light on the Alaska Airlines plane that lost a piece of its fuselage last week had come on during previous flights, preventing the aircraft from being used on long flights over water, the National Transportation Safety Board said.

-Additionally, the flight crew and attendants described the atmosphere aboard last Friday's Alaska Airlines-operated Boeing 737 Max 9 flight as chaotic, "loud" and "very violent" once a door plug flew off and left a vast hole on the side of the plane.
-The flight carrying 171 passengers and six crew safely returned back in Portland, Ore.
+Additionally, the flight crew and attendants described the atmosphere aboard last Friday's Alaska Airlines-operated Boeing 737 Max 9 flight as chaotic, "loud" and "very violent" once a door plug flew off and left a vast hole in the side of the plane.
+The flight carrying 171 passengers and six crew safely returned back to Portland, Ore.
+There were no injuries.

 A door plug is used to fill a doorway and held together by 12 stop fittings, which prevent the door plug from becoming dislodged.
 In this case, the plug was not used for a functional door, NTSB Chairperson Jennifer Homendy said at a Sunday news conference.